DIY Flywheel Truing Stand

 A flywheel truing stand is a nice luxury, but homemade units work just as well.

-A length of 4" C-channel stock is the base of this DIY flywheel truing stand.
+A length of 4" C-channel stock is the base of this Harley flywheel truing stand.
 The metal was cut with a Milwaukee Portaband.

 The alignment of the two center bolts on the truing stand is not super-critical.
 They just provide the two points that the flywheels and shafts ride between.